curvegrid/go-ethereum-wiki/Whisper-v5-RPC-API.md

 Sets the maximal message size allowed by this node.
 Incoming and outgoing messages with a larger size will be rejected.
+Whisper message size can never exceed the limit imposed by the underlying P2P protocol (10 Mb).

 ##### Parameters